ckuelker/quick-guide-en-us/DevOps/Monitoring/icinga2.md

 ## Nginx And Debian 10 Buster Packages

-From internet blog entries as well as from the `icinga2` web site one can get the impression that it is possible to use `icinga2` with `nginx`.
-However, on Debian the `icinga2` package depends on `apache2`.
-This makes it impossible to use `icinga2` with `nginx` if one do not want to accept 3rd party packages or install it from source, and therefore makes it practical impossible to use `icinga2` with `nginx`, if maintainability is the focus.
+From Internet blog posts and the `icinga2` web site, one might get the impression that it is possible to use `icinga2` with `nginx`.
+However, on Debian, the `icinga2` package depends on `apache2`.
+This makes it impossible to use `icinga2` with `nginx` if you do not want to accept third party packages or install from source, and makes it virtually impossible to use `icinga2` with `nginx` if maintainability is a concern.

 ## Pros And Cons

 ### Pros

-* The installation is relatively easy
+- Installation is relatively simple
-* Client and server use certificates
+- Client and server use certificates
-* Server and client are Debian packages
+- Server and client are Debian packages

 ### Cons

-* The main web server GUI has an overview, but compared to [Nagios] displays too much information.
+- The main web server GUI has an overview, but shows too much information compared to [Nagios].
-* The `icingaweb2-module-graphite` package is not in Buster and has some typos
+- The `icingaweb2-module-graphite` package is not in Buster and has some typos.

 ## How To Change Main Server Host Name